← All Care Types

 Medicaid Eligibility

-State Variation: Each state administers its own Medicaid program with varying benefits and eligibility criteria.
+State Variation: Each state has its own Medicaid program with different coverage and eligibility criteria.

-Waiver Programs: Home and Community-Based Services (HCBS) waivers allow states to provide services to individuals at home.
+Waiver Programs: Home and Community-Based Services (HCBS) waivers allow for coverage of services in a home setting.

 Source: CMS/State Medicaid agencies